nobodyczcz/Lazy-Train-and-K-CBS/README.md

 2. sparsehash
 3. boost-python
 4. Python-dev
-5. Python and flatland-rl 2.2.2 if using flatland environment
+5. Python and flatland-rl 2.2.2 (could be installed through pip: `pip install flatland-rl==2.2.2` ) if using flatland environment

 Please make sure your boost-python version match your python version and boost version.

-## Compilingßgit
+## Compiling
 Use cmake to compile the program.
 You might need to adjust the cmake to suit your machine.

 For compiling CBS-K, compile the codes under CBSH-rect-cmake folder.